dpc-digitalengagement/patternlab-poc/README.md

 For Drupal 8 integration, can be done by including this into a base theme which I will create another repo for POC.

+# Structure
+When editing our UI lib source code you must put your files and edit them in the `./source/` directory.
+Check the docs in Pattern Lab official docs: [Editing Pattern Lab Source Files](http://patternlab.io/docs/editing-source-files.html)

 # Prerequisites
 - Node
 - Ruby, Bundler